 Brian maintains his ties to the community through service on the Governing Board of the Granite City Public Library (1987-1989) and as Attorney for the Six Mile Regional Library District since 1991.
-Brian is a member of the Tri-City Bar Association, the Madison County Bar Association, the Illinois State Bar Association, and the American Bar Association.
+Brian is the current President of the Tri-City Bar Association, and a member of the Madison County Bar Association, the Illinois State Bar Association, and the American Bar Association.

 Ryan Robertson, Associate

 Ryan Robertson marks the third generation of lawyers connected to the firm to associate with Lueders, Robertson & Konzen, LLC.
-A Granite City native and graduate of St. Louis University, While involved in general practice.
-Estate and probate work as well as municipal law Ryan also focuses his practice on public utilities and energy law.
-He serves as an Assistant City Attorney for Granite City and maintains an active membership in the Tri-City Bar Association, the Madison County Bar Association, the Illinois State Bar Association, the Energy Bar Associationand the American Bar Association.
+A Granite City native and graduate of St. Louis University, In addition to general practice, Estate and Probate work, and Municipal Law, Ryan also focuses his practice on Public Utilities and Energy Law.
+He serves as an Assistant City Attorney for Granite City and maintains an active membership in the Tri-City Bar Association, the Madison County Bar Association, the Illinois State Bar Association, the Energy Bar Association and the American Bar Association.
 Ryan remains active in the community, acting on the Board of Phoenix Crisis Center since 2005, and serving as Board President in 2006.

 Tanja Cook, Associate

 Tanja Marion Cook earned both her bachelor's and law degrees from Southern Illinois University, as well as an associate's degree from Belleville Area College, where she twice made the Dean's List and was honored with the Outstanding History Student Award.
 Tanja was admitted to practice in the state of Illinois in 1999 and has experience in the general practice of law with an emphasis in real estate law, contracts, and transactional matters.
 Tanja handles a wide range of municipal law issues as an Assistant City Attorney for Granite City, and is a former Attorney for the Madison County State Attorney's Office.